Liz Lloyd, Baroness Lloyd of Effra: Banking

 In 2007 she joined Standard Chartered, a London-based bank with a focus on Asia, Africa and the Middle East, and was later appointed Group Head of Public Affairs.
 From 2013 to 2015 she was CEO of Standard Chartered Bank Tanzania.
 In 2015 she was elected Vice-Chair of the Tanzanian Bankers Association.
 In 2016 she was appointed Group Company Secretary at Standard Chartered in London.

 Lloyd became a trustee of The Tony Blair Governance Initiative (a registered charity) in 2009, and later became its Chair of Trustees.

 Starmer government

 In late 2024, some months after Keir Starmer's Labour government was elected, Lloyd returned to politics as director of policy delivery and innovation.
 In September 2025, as part of Starmer's cabinet reshuffle, Lloyd was appointed as the Parliamentary Under-Secretary of State in the Department for Science, Innovation and Technology and the Department for Business and Trade, as well as a baroness-in-waiting (government whip); she is to be conferred with a life peerage to assume this role.

 She was created Baroness Lloyd of Effra, of Tulse Hill in the London Borough of Lambeth on 13 October 2025.

+In July 2026 Lloyd was appointed by new Prime Minister Andy Burnham as Parliamentary Under-Secretary of State for Space, Cyber and Regulatory Reform jointly in the newly created Department for Business, Innovation, Science and Trade and Department for Digital, Culture, Media and Sport in July 2026.